instructlab/instructlab/README.md

 - Python 3.10 or Python 3.11
 - Approximately 60GB disk space (entire process)

+> [!NOTE]
-> **NOTE:** Python 3.12 is currently not supported, because some dependencies don't work on Python 3.12, yet.
+> Python 3.12 is currently not supported, because some dependencies don't work on Python 3.12, yet.
 <!-- -->
+> [!NOTE]
-> **NOTE:** When installing the `ilab` CLI on macOS, you may have to run the `xcode-select --install` command, installing the required packages previously listed.
+> When installing the `ilab` CLI on macOS, you may have to run the `xcode-select --install` command, installing the required packages previously listed.

 ## ✅ Getting started